 “It does feel funny to have done all of this without having said, like, 'I love you'”

 It's weird that we basically live together now even though we aren't actually that serious?
 Though I guess we are now.
 But I'm happy to be here because I live in a studio flat, so at least I have a couple of rooms to move around in now.
 Also he's got so many books, so that's good?
 IDK, he's a sweetheart.
-I bought of loads of board games and I really like him so hopefully once I'm better this will be quite fun.
+I bought tons of board games and I really like him so hopefully once I'm better this will be fun.

 It does feel funny to have done all of this without having said, like, “I love you” or anything like that.
 We are boyfriend and girlfriend as of like two weeks ago, but I nearly spat my tea out when work emailed him back like "wishing your partner a speedy recovery”. — Leila, 28.

-“We watch movies, cook or just sit and talk”
+“We watch movies, cook, or just sit and talk”

-I found a boyfriend about two weeks before quarantine – we met on Tinder, then started dating.
+I found a boyfriend about two weeks before quarantine—we met on Tinder, then started dating.
 When the pandemic started I moved to his place so we could spend more time together.
 Now we have a lot of time to get to know each other.
 While he works remotely, I can develop skills I've always wanted but wouldn't do it alone at home.
 When I see him working, it makes me want to do the same.
 He's also very neat and because of him I have started folding my clothes.
-We watch movies, cook (both of us never did that before) or just sit and talk.
-I'm not worried – I see it as a huge opportunity to get to know this guy. — Marcin, 28.
+We watch movies, cook (both of us never did that before), or just sit and talk.
+I'm not worried—I see it as a huge opportunity to get to know this guy. — Marcin, 28.